Searching for details:

 2011 Oct.
 24: A survey commission signs official paperwork for the location of the Soyuz-2 launch complex in Vostochny.

-2012 May: The official start of construction of the processing complex at Site 2
+2012 May: Construction of the processing complex at Site 2 officially starts.

 2012 July 19: A Council of Chief Designers on the development of the Soyuz-2 launch complex in Vostochny meets at TsSKB Progress in Samara.

 2012 Aug.
 31: A meeting of Scientific and Technical Council on the development of the preliminary design for the Soyuz-2 launch pad in Vostochny takes place at TsSKB Progress in Samara.